Birthday boy LeMahieu scores in 10th, Yanks beat Reds 7-6

 Farmer hit a 431-foot drive to left on Severino’s slider, Mike Moustakas connected on a changeup and Stuart Fairchild on a 92 mph fastball.

-After Yankees manager Aaron Boone and an athletic trainer came to the mound, Severino finished the inning, He went to the mound to start the third and threw a warmup pitch, then walked off and was replaced by rookie JP Sears.
+After Boone and an athletic trainer came to the mound, Severino finished the inning.
+He went to the mound to start the third and threw a warmup pitch, then walked off and was replaced by rookie JP Sears.

 Severino averaged 94.1 mph with 18 fastballs, down from his season average of 96.1 mph.

-Cincinnati hit three straight homers for the first time since May 5, 2019, against San Francisco’s Jeff Samardzija when Eugenio Suárez, Jesse Winker and Derek Dietrich achieved the feat.
+Cincinnati hit three straight homers for the first time since May 5, 2019, against San Francisco’s Jeff Samardzija when Eugenio Suárez, Jesse Winker and Derek Dietrich went deep.

+“That was a great way to get off to a good start,” Reds manager David Bell said.

-Joey Votto drove in two runs and Stephenson hit a sacrifice fly in the fifth off Sears.
+Joey Votto drove in two runs and Stephenson hit a sacrifice fly in the fifth off Sears as the Reds saw their season-high five-game winning streak snapped.

 Cincinnati starter Mike Minor allowed five runs — one earned — in four innings.